Sure, you can come to Gatlinburg and stay among the trees.

 “We’ve built the stuff of daydreams: a mountain getaway where you can relax, recharge, reconnect with nature and take in views more beautiful than you thought was possible,” the Grove says on its website.

-How much does it cost to stay in Treehouse Grove?
+How much does it cost to stay in Treehouse Grove in Gatlinburg?

 This is an indulgence for my outer adult, who craves peace, who craves quiet and who can sit peacefully high among the trees, listen to the creek and the breeze and nap to my heart’s content.

-These are perfect activities for Treehouse Grove and they fit neatly with the Venn diagram of activities that would bore my inner child half to death.
+These are perfect activities for Treehouse Grove and they fit neatly with the Venn diagram of activities that would bore my inner child.

-Single night stays range from $280 to $450 depending on the cabin and the season.
+A night in the cabin will cost between $350 to $550 depending on the cabin and the season.

 Have YOU ever stayed in Treehouse Grove?
+Where do you like to stay in the hills of the Great Smoky Mountains?
 Let us know in the comments!